Liquid Tongues

 Authors

-Bogna Burska – a visual artist using many forms of expression and a writer of dramas, presently a professor at the Academy of Fine Arts in Warsaw.
+Bogna Burska – a co-author of the work Liquid Tongues.
+She is a visual artist using many forms of expression and a writer of dramas, presently a professor at the Academy of Fine Arts in Warsaw.
 Her works address themes of physicality, memory and emotion, often drawing from social narratives and visual pop-culture cliches.
 She juxtaposes what is beautiful with what is widely considered to be ugly, revolting or rejected.
 As of late, she has mainly been working with themes of communication and structures of mutual understanding in changing ecosystems.
 She has taken part in many exhibitions in Poland and abroad; her work combines an artistic perspective with research and teaching.

-Daniel Kotowski – an artist and a performer.
+Daniel Kotowski – a co-author of the work Liquid Tongues.
+An artist and a performer.
 His practice focuses on the experiences of the Deaf, issues of language, communication, biopower and biopolitics.
 His work explores the limits of physicality and means of expression that go beyond the dominant speech structure.
 He has appeared and presented his work in the Museum of Modern Art in Warsaw, Zachęta – National Gallery of Art, Studio Theatre, and Pickle Bar in Berlin.

-Ewa Chomicka – a curator, cultural anthropologist and facilitator.
-She runs the Museum Practices Laboratory at the POLIN Museum of the History of Polish Jews.
+Ewa Chomicka – a co-curator of the exhibition Liquid Tongues, curator of the Choir in Motion.
+She is a cultural anthropologist, curator of contemporary art, and facilitator.
+She runs the Museum Practices Lab at the POLIN Museum of the History of Polish Jews.
 She develops interdisciplinary projects, joining contemporary art, research and activism, often of a performative, interventional or social nature.
-She takes part in environmental initiatives.
+Engaged in environmental initiatives, co-founder of the Culture for Climate collective.

-Jolanta Woszczenko – a curator, tied to the Łaźnia Centre for Contemporary Arts in Gdańsk since 2008.
+Jolanta Woszczenko – a co-curator of the exhibition Liquid Tongues.
+A curator of contemporary art, tied to the Gdańsk Centre for Contemporary Art since 2008.
 She is interested in experimental forms of film and video, and in communication processes – both between artist and viewer and between various media and disciplines in art.

 photo by Filip Preis/Zachęta Archive